 - frequently has an angry attitude

 - speaking harshly, or unkindly

 - seeking revenge

 The symptoms of ODD may resemble other medical conditions or behavior problems.
-Always consult your adolescent's physician for a diagnosis.
+Always consult your child's physician for a diagnosis.

-Specific treatment for adolescents with oppositional defiant disorder will be determined by your adolescent's physician based on:
+Specific treatment for children with oppositional defiant disorder will be determined by your child's physician based on:

 - expectations for the course of the condition

 Treatment may include:

 Individual psychotherapy for ODD often uses cognitive-behavioral approaches to improve problem solving skills, communication skills, impulse control, and anger management skills.

 Family therapy is often focused on making changes within the family system, such as improving communication skills and family interactions.
 Parenting children with ODD can be very difficult and trying for parents.
 Parents need support and understanding as well as help in developing more effective parenting approaches.